andreyfomenkov/green-cat/README.md

 Green Cat
 =========

-Instant run plugin for Android Studio + code injector library.
+Experimental Instant Run plugin for Android Studio.

-Project is currently under construction.
-Detailed developer's guide and information will be provided later.
+The plugin can be used when [Google's Instant Run](https://developer.android.com/studio/run/index.html#instant-run) is too slow to be instant or stops working at all.

-To be continued...
+This version has a set of constraints and still not tested well.

 License
 -------